willem4/grass-python-hands-on-lunch/README.md

 After this you can press 'Quit'.

+## 1.3 Running python packaged with QGIS
-## 1.3 Load a command window with the necessary paths loaded for GRASS
+* Load a command window with the necessary paths loaded for GRASS
 ``` > cmd_grass.bat ```

-## 1.4 Run the following command within the command window to check your setup
+* Run the following command within the command window to check your setup
 ``` > %GRASS_PYTHON% setup_grass_environment.py ```

 After running you should see the following output: